Male Pelvic Floor Therapy in Ventura, CA: Symptoms, Treatment, and What to Expect

 • Restore normal muscle function

-• Reduce pain and tension
+• Reduce tension and pain

 • Improve bladder and bowel control

-• Enhance sexual performance
+• Support sexual health and performance

-• Support overall strength and movement
+• Improve overall strength and movement

 What to Expect at Your First Visit